nathanmcallister/continuum_nathan/README.md

 The structure of the repository is as follows:
  - **Arduino**: Contains all code for the Arduino

  - **Data**: All raw data from the Aurora is stored here.
 Also contains a script to sync with the Halter-Puppet

  - **Experiments**: Contains all of the scripts associated with each experiment and its figures.
-The experiments are
+The experiments are:
    - **Aurora timing**: Finding how long communication with the Aurora takes
    - **Base position**: Locating the position of the base (and therefore spine) within the registered frame
    - **Camarillo fitting**: Used to determine the Caramillo stiffness parameters $k_a, k_b$ from data.